Is Hemp Going to Sky-rocket the UK Farming Economy?

-As you probably already know, hemp has been subject to decades of demonisation thanks in no small part to the reputation of it’s delinquent sibling, plain old street cannabis, or marijuana to our American friends.
+As you probably already know, hemp has been subject to decades of demonisation thanks in no small part to the reputation of it’s delinquent sibling, plain old cannabis, or marijuana to our American friends.
 Unlike cannabis though, industrial hemp contains only trace amounts of the psychoactive chemical THC, meaning you can smoke as much of it as you like, but it’s not going to get you high.

 Despite this stonewall fact, hemp continues to be treated as a dangerous narcotic, meaning that as things stand the potential for hemp to emerge as a major industry in the UK is stifled by heavy regulation and licensing laws.

 Ostensibly the fear is that if we were to relax the restrictions on cultivation it would empower campaigners to push more openly for full legalisation, despite the majority of hemp producers advocating against such a move.
-The bottom line seems to be that stubborn conservatism is getting in the way of the growth of an industry that has the potential to provide the UK with a significant economic boon.
+The bottom line seems to be that stubborn conservatism is getting in the way of the growth of an industry that has the potential to provide the UK with a significant economic boom

 Make no mistake, the restrictions here are based on ideology, not logic.